i05nagai/memorandum/language/english_speaking.md

 * pro bono
     * denoting work undertaken without charge, especially legal work for a client with a low income
     * the attorneys are representing him pro bono
+* shenanigans
+    * humorous or dishonest trics
+    * I don't know how he puts with their shenanigans
+    * secret or dishonest activities, usually of a complicated and humorous or interesting type
+* prick
+    * to make a small hole or holes in the surface of sth
+    * the nurse pricked his finger to draw blood
+    * prick the skin of he potatos with a fork before baking them
+    * She pricked the balloon with a pin and it burst with a loud bang.
+    * feeling
+        * an unpleasant emotion that is felt for a short time
+        * with the thoguht came a tiny prick of fear
+    * body part
+        * penis
+    * man
+        * a stupid man
+        * I'm not wearigh that – I'd look a complete prick
+* pierce
+    * to go in or through sth, esp. with a pointed object, making a hole
+        * Pierce the potatos with a fork to see if they're done
+        * she got her ears pierced
+* calamity
+    * an event that causes much suffering to many people
+    * the factory closings were a calamity for the whole city
+* cataclysm
+* disaster
+* tragedy
+* chirp
+    * to make a short high sound or sounds
+    * to say something with a high, happy voice
+* rent
+    * cold rent
+        * Cold rent in Germany is no more than what you owe the landlord every month.
+All other extra costs will have to be undertaken by yourself.
+    * warm rent
+        * Warm rent in Germany usually corresponds to an “all inclusive” rent.
+It means that all extra-costs are included, should they be electricty (“Strom”), gas or water expenses
+* taxation
+    * the system of taxing people
+    * money that is collected as tax
+        * cut/reduce/raise taxation
+        * excessive/heavy taxation
+        * high/low taxation
+* tax
+* taxable
+* pest
+    * an insect or small animal that is harmful or damages crops
+    * a pest is an annoying person, esp. a child
+        * my brother is such a pest

 ## disease/disorder